cyberprodigy/letsencrypt-cert-generator/README.md

 ### Make sure you have certbot installed
 sudo apt-get install certbot

-### Update your config file in
+### Update your config file
-configs/cert_get_config.cfg
+Open `configs/cert_get_config.cfg` in text editor and etner the information

-Set FTP server credentials
+Set your FTP server address and credentials
-If you have multiple domains hosted on server, come separate them For each domain add etnry to DOCUMENT_ROOT variable to specify root directory on server for the domain
+If you have multiple domains hosted on server, come separate them For each domain add etnry to DOCUMENT_ROOT variable to specify root directory on server for the domain Enter your email that will be listed in your SSL certificate to contact you regarding urgent issues

 ### Execute scripts